gleich/Img-Build/README.md

 ## How it works

 This application begins by cloning all of the repositories.
 It then starts the first cycle.
 A cycle works by running the `git pull` command for each repo.
 If the output of `git pull` command shows that the command did in fact pull changes, then the image will be built and pushed up to docker hub.
-Once it has done this for each repo, the cycle is done and the next cycle will start based off of the time set for the `testTime` key.
+Once it has done this for each repo, the cycle is done and the next cycle will start based off of the time set for the `cycleTime` key.